Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 “Wait for it,” I say.
 “We’ll see.”

-Because of this position, we have, for thousands of years, considered some kinds of animals as belonging to us.
+Because of this position, we have, for thousands of years, considered some kinds of animals and livestock as belonging to us.
 Depending on the animal in question, this has worked out better or worse for them.

 Traditionally, we lived with livestock in a balanced symbiosis.
 Family farmers and ranchers raised their animals carefully, fed them appropriately, and slaughtered them for food at a pace that kept up with reproduction.
 We understood that killing our food animals faster than that would mean less food in the years to come.
 This relationship allowed the animals as a species to survive more easily than in the wild—though the final fate of any individual animal could be considered grim.
 The arrangement also helped us, since we got nutrition from each animal without having to expend calories or risk injuries on the hunt.

 Modern industrial farming stands in sharp and ugly contrast.
 Animals are born and die in small pens, often lacking room even to turn around.
 They get packed together by the thousands in spaces that breed disease and house hosts of parasites.
 Health can be neglected since the acceptable losses of a few hundred individuals per growing season costs less than health care for thousands.

 Most industrial raised livestock are injected with massive doses of antibiotics, and some nations still permit hormone treatments to make the animals grow faster and fatter.
 Though research is still ongoing as of 2017, there are strong indications that residue from both remains in the meat and harms the health of those who eat it.
 What is more certain is that such treatment degrades the quality of life for all animals born, grown, and slaughtered within the industrial livestock system.